RHCSA (026B): Season 2 - Scenario 1 of 25: Multi-Role Staging Environment Provisioning

 • Create a developer user named anita with a primary group of developers and the password DevPass!23.

-4. Create Directory Structure and Permissions (as adm_lead):
+4. Create Directory Structure and Permissions:

 • Create the directory structures: /srv/helios/app/src and /srv/helios/data/shared.